-{ A key characteristic of video data is that, based on the en/decoding technology, packets may have unequal importance (e.g. I-frames vs P-frames).
-Considering the importance of each packet, different error protection levels can be applied.
-In addition, packets can be sent over different network paths based on paths quality to meet real-time deadlines, increase reliability, minimize out-of-order packet delivery, circumventing path heterogeneity issues~\cite{li2016multipath}, as discussed in Section~\ref{fig:Challenges causes and effects}.
-Therefore, wirelesss multi-path video scheduling strategies need to consider, at least, three main functional aspects; packet selection, packet protection and path selection.
+{ } {A key characteristic of video data is that packets may have unequal importance based on the en/decoding technology (e.g., I-frames vs. P-frames).
+Different error protection levels can be applied, considering the importance of each packet.} In addition, packets can be sent over different network paths based on paths quality to meet real-time deadlines, increase reliability, minimize out-of-order packet delivery, circumventing path heterogeneity issues~\cite{li2016multipath}, as discussed in Section~\ref{fig:Challenges causes and effects}.
+Therefore, { wireless} multi-path video scheduling strategies need to consider, at least, three main functional aspects; packet selection, packet protection and path selection.

 We now revisit the works surveyed in Section~\ref{sec: MultiPath Mobile Video Streaming Approaches} through the new classification presented in Tables~\ref{table:Scheduler Functions-application layer},~\ref{table:Scheduler Functions-transport layer},~\ref{table:Scheduler Functions-network layer}, and~\ref{table:Scheduler Functions-cross layer} based on the following questions: